XiaoChen1992/CPSCI-307/README.md

       2. You need to report your learning curve through [Weights & Biases](https://wandb.ai/site).
 We will learn how to use this tool in class.

       3. Your model's performance should be evaluated by suitable metrics and achieve reasonable performance.

-We will learn what constitutes reasonable performance in class.
+         1. The learning curve should show your model was learning, with no obvious overfitting or underfitting pattern.

+         2. The model's performance should better than random guessing.

-   5. Poster (15%): We plan to have a department-wide poster session.
+   5. Poster (10%): We plan to have a department-wide poster session.
 The poster should cover the following parts:

       1. Introduction of the question
       2. Details of the deep learning model's design
       3. Results and analysis
       4. Conclusion and future work

 4. **Participation**: If you have three unexcused absences.
 You will lose 5% of your final grade.
-For example, you final score is 90, but you missed three class, then you final score is $90 \times 0.95 = 85.5$
+For example, your final score is 90, but you missed three class, then your final score is $90 \times 0.95 = 85.5$

 You final score will be weighted sum of all three parts.
 For example, Assignments: 89, exam: 80, project: 95, then final score is $89 \times 0.3 + 80 \times 0.1 + 95 \times 0.6 = 91.7$.